Yainer Diaz Player Props: Astros vs. Guardians

 Yainer Diaz At The Plate

-- Diaz has six doubles, three home runs and two walks while batting .273.
+- Diaz is hitting .275 with six doubles, three home runs and three walks.

-- Diaz has driven in a run in seven games this year (26.9%), but has had no multiple-RBI games.
+- Diaz has driven in a run in eight games this year (29.6%), but has had no multiple-RBI games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.